rclone/rclone/docs/content/filtering.md

 This flag has a priority over other filter flags.

-Eg for the following directory structure:
+E.g. for the following directory structure:

     dir1/file1
     dir1/dir2/file2